 Types of Fish That Cause Belly Fat

 It's all about context: Although wild salmon is high in fat, it actually burns blubber, thanks to its muscle-building protein and high amount of omega-3s, which regulate insulin and reduce appetite.
 The American Heart Association recommends eating fish that are high in omega-3s twice a week.
 But just as not all fat is bad, not all seafood is healthy.
 In fact, these options qualify as worse than junk food.
+Plus, be sure to consult our list of Every Popular Fish—Ranked for Nutritional Benefits!

 With its astronomical level of omega-6s, this fish is worse for your belly than bacon; a serving is more inflammatory than a burger or a donut.
 Additionally, most tilapia is farm-raised and fed a diet of corn instead of lake plants and algae, making them the turducken of seafood: Junk stuffed with junk surrounded by junk.